 Dishonesty is stupid.
-That’s right, we said it.
-If you’re planning on turning your business blog into a content generation machine that doesn’t rely on facts and evidence, you’re setting yourself up to fail.
+That’s right.
+We said it.
+If you’re planning on turning your business blog into a content generation machine that doesn’t rely on facts, evidence, or educational advice, you’re setting yourself up to fail.
 Tell your audience exactly what you know, tell them how you know it, and tell them why it’s important.
 Don’t embellish and don’t exaggerate.

 13. Write When You Have Enthusiasm